 Below are some resources which can prove very helpful as one is looking into a career in this field:

 Consider joining various GIS Associations and utilizing their websites to get additional ideas on Employers and Careers.
-Seniors – keep in mind that you can use the Senior Reimbursement Program to join associations that match your interest.
+Seniors – keep in mind that if you are a junior or senior, you can use the OCS Professional Development Reimbursement Program to join associations that match your interest.

 As a Yale student, you have access to Career Shift, a job aggregator which pulls from millions of employer websites.
 Go to Jobs – Advanced Search – select either full time or internship depending on your needs and do keyword search “GIS”.